The Impressive Legacy of the Woman — Join the women-for-women initiative

 Women For Women Might Just Be The Answer

 To anyone reading this article, there is likely nothing written here that has been overwhelmingly shocking, and that’s disheartening.
 It’s almost as though we, as a global society, have somewhat normalized gender inequality.
 Yes, this topic has been covered before.
-It has been examined in any number of ways.
+It has been examined in a number of ways.
 But still, the imbalance continues.
 It’s time for another discussion.
 It’s time to promote the women-for-women initiative.

-Shelley Zalis, CEO of The Female Quotient and a true pioneer, championing gender equality, wrote an amazing article entitled, “Power of the Pack: Women Who Support Women Are More Successful”.
+Shelley Zalis, CEO of The Female Quotient and a true pioneer championing gender equality, wrote an amazing article entitled, “Power of the Pack: Women Who Support Women Are More Successful.”
 Not only do I want to shine a spotlight on some of these women, but I’ve added a few of my own.
-This Mother’s Day, I give great respect to women pioneers who have carved the path forward, and encourage all women to continue the legacy.
+This Mother’s Day, I give great respect to women pioneers who have carved the path forward and encourage all women to continue the legacy.
 This Mother’s Day, I promote the women-for-women initiative.
 Won’t you join me?

-We rise, when we rise TOGETHER
+We rise when we rise TOGETHER.

 Erika Irish Brown

-This is not easy work, it is not easily measured and you have to be bold and take risks in order to be an agent of change. – Chief Diversity Officer, Goldman Sachs
+This is not easy work, it is not easily measured, and you have to be bold and take risks in order to be an agent of change. – Chief Diversity Officer, Goldman Sachs

-I spent many years mentoring talent and being black and Latina and lesbian, it really puts me at a crossroads of many different worlds and so it’s really important to me that the next generation sees avenues and opportunities … Mentoring young people is something I tend to do naturally. – Head of Global Diversity, LinkedIn
+I spent many years mentoring talent and being black and Latina and lesbian, it really puts me at a crossroads of many different worlds, and so it’s really important to me that the next generation sees avenues and opportunities … Mentoring young people is something I tend to do naturally. – Head of Global Diversity, LinkedIn

-Now that so many more women are entering the workplace, we’re finding our voice.
+Now that many more women are entering the workplace, we’re finding our voice.
 We’re also building circles of trust with one another.” – CEO, Sider Road

 Not only do we support each other, but we act as connectors to people and opportunities.
 Whenever one of us comes across a great opportunity, we immediately send it to each other.
 It is amazing to be part of a group of women who want you to be your very best and actively help you to succeed. – President, Viacom/Nickelodeon Global Consumer Products

 We have an opportunity – and a responsibility – to provide more mentorships for women.
-When we share our stories, we normalize some of the challenges – a great first step in detecting patterns and finding solutions that will drive change for individual women, and for women in general. – EVP & Chief Customer Experience Officer, Cisco
+When we share our stories, we normalize some of the challenges – a great first step in detecting patterns and finding solutions that will drive change for individual women and for women in general. – EVP & Chief Customer Experience Officer, Cisco

-I’ve always been passionate about advocating for and helping other women who are, or aspire to be business leaders because I understand first-hand the challenges we face.
+I’ve always been passionate about advocating for and helping other women who are or aspire to be business leaders because I understand first-hand the challenges we face.
 CEO and Co-Founder, Akorbi

 Justice is not a concept we read about in a book.
 Justice is about the water we drink.
 Justice is about the air we breathe.
 Justice is about how easy it is to vote.
 Justice is about how much ladies get paid. – Congresswoman, 14th District of New York

 I highly support the idea of promoting technical fields among women.
 On behalf of memoQ, I organized our company’s involvement in the Hungarian Girls’ Day for ‘Women in Science Association’ (Nők a Tudományban Egyesület, Lányok napja).
-The real key though, is in providing opportunities for all those who are interested, and then encouraging them to be brave and confident.” – Inbound Marketing Manager, memoQ
+The real key though is in providing opportunities for all those who are interested, and then encouraging them to be brave and confident.” – Inbound Marketing Manager, memoQ

 – CEO, The Female Quotient